 These amendments are effective for annual periods starting on or after 1 January 2016.
-The Company is in the process of assessing the impact of the amendments on its financial statements.
+The Group is in process of assessing the impact of the amendments on its consolidated financial statements.

-2.1 Basis of preparation of the financial statements (continued)
+2.1 Basis of preparation of the consolidated financial statements (continued)